St. Xavier's School, Burdwan

-St. Xavier's School, Burdwan, is a private Catholic primary and secondary school located in Bardhaman, West Bengal, India.
+St. Xavier's School, Burdwan, is a private Catholic Primary and Secondary and Higher Secondary school located in Bardhaman, West Bengal, India.
 The co-educational school was founded in 1964 and is managed by the Society of Jesus.
 It uses English as a medium for instruction and is unaided.
-This is the only co-educational Jesuit school under the St. Xavier's group of schools.
+This is the only co-educational i.e. both boys and girls could read together ,Jesuit school under the St. Xavier's group of schools.Use of any other Vernacular Language in the campus is strictly prohibited.

+All the Students must wear proper uniform Everyday with proper polished Shoe.

 Program

-The early history of the school involved the demand for Jesuit education that exceeded the capacity of St. Francis Xavier School, Calcutta.
-After much prodding by the District Magistrate of Burdwan, the Jesuits opened a school here in 1964.
+After much prodding by the District Magistrate of Burdwan, the Jesuits opened the school in 1964.

 The school uses the Continuous and Comprehensive Evaluation assessment of student progress.
 Various co-curricular and extra-curricular activities are encouraged for the students' integral development.
 The school's motto is truth and justice, with emphasis on leadership in securing justice, especially for the most vulnerable.
 Team spirit and leadership qualities are fostered through the division of the school into four houses.
 Cultural programs and games are organized by the students.
 The school has a theatre hall for cultural offerings and for daily school assemblies.

 In 2014 St. Xavier's School, Burdwan ranked 27th all over India for results on the internationally recognized Indian School Certificate (ISC) test.
-Recently the school added an ISC course in Biotechnology.
+The school has added an ISC course in Biotechnology.